ianheggie-oaf/scraper_utils_ruby/README.md

 Then adjust your code to accept client_options and pass then through to:
 `ScraperUtils::MechanizeUtils.mechanize_agent(client_options || {})`
-to receive a `Mexhanize::Agent` configured accordingly.
+to receive a `Mechanize::Agent` configured accordingly.

 The delays use a Mechanize hook to wrap all requests so you don't need to do anything else